nf-core/eager/docs/output.md

 The third row 'Mapped' represents the number of reads that found a place that could be aligned on your reference genome.
 This is the raw number of mapped reads, prior PCR duplication.

-The remaining rows will be 0 when running `bwa aln` as these characteristucs of the data are not considered by the algorithm by default.
+The remaining rows will be 0 when running `bwa aln` as these characteristics of the data are not considered by the algorithm by default.

 <p align="center">
   <img src="images/output/samtools_flagstat/samtools_flagstat.png" width="75%" height = "75%">